 Sir David Attenborough, we've got some questions for you…🌍🕷️🐒 pic.twitter.com/MTQ68WnOrt

-— The Duke and Duchess of Cambridge (@KensingtonRoyal) October 3, 2020
+— The Prince and Princess of Wales (@KensingtonRoyal) October 3, 2020

 She has recently been seen alongside her siblings in videos clapping for carers during the pandemic and asking Sir David Attenborough nature questions.